devdinu/dum-e/readme.md

 ### Golang
 - Hot reload: rebuild and run the services on any `*.go` files
-- `grlod` which runs and does hot reload of the service, on any change of go files
+- `grlod` which runs and does hot reload of the service, on any change of go files. script is applicable for bash shell (`$BASH` var should have been set), running function in xargs/parallel `ZSH` is yet to be fixed.
 - `fw | echo` - pass any command to run on a filechange in dir.

 ##### Requirements